JhonEgbret/Geopolis/Space Crews/Space Pirate Society/Mahou Shoujiety.md

 The "Shoujiety" girls travel through space in search of gaining power and skills, going on a life-changing trip and fulfilling their own dreams, religious objectives and vendettas.
 They are considered Neutral, and don't pick sides with anyone.

 Their main enemy crew is the female-led organization [[Donnas|The "Donnas"]], whose leader has a personal vendetta against their founder and his ideals, as well as considering them too young to journey through the unforgiving depths of space.

+The MS' founder, Hokurado, after their mission in the God Planet of ksdjkoad, declared the project a failure after much chagrin, but has refused to halt it for whatever reason.